marcogario/dokore/README.md

 ```

 Inside the build-kore directory, you'll have a binary that is
 compatible with Kore.

-Note that the directory is physically on the
+Note that the option -v maps a directory (volume) from the host
+machine (in this case the home directory) to a directory of the guest
-host machine.
-In this way, you can work normally on your machine
+container (in this case /data).
+In this way, you can work normally on
-(e.g., update git sources, test the executable), and only perform the
+your machine (e.g., checkout and update git sources, test the
-compilation through the docker image.
-I.e., after updating sources you
+executable), and only perform the compilation through the docker image
-can rebuild the binary by doing:
+After updating sources you can rebuild the binary by doing:

 ```
 $ docker run --rm -ti -v ~/:/data dokore